nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: UC05 - Find cards by search criteria**
+**Use case: UC05 - Find flashcards**

 **MSS**

-1. User requests to find cards by criteria with given keywords.
+1. User requests to find flashcards with given keywords.
-1. FlashBack shows a list of flashcards matching given keywords according to search criteria.
+1. FlashBack shows a list of flashcards matching given keywords.

    Use case ends.